EddOliver/BBM-Bridge-Baby-Monitor/README.md

 ## Our Solution:

-Our solution in placing a pair of vibration sensors strategically in bridges to perform a continuous monitoring.
+Our solution is to place a pair of vibration sensors strategically in bridges to perform a continuous monitoring.
 And through AI and Machine Learning we will generate predictive models for the wear and tear of the bridge, and to recommend the user scheduling for preventive maintenance.
 We will use these algorithms and then accelerate them via the potent FPGA on top of the Ultra96 for maximum performance.

 Bill of materials.